junwenwaynepeng/junwenwaynepeng.github.io/_posts/2023-11-24-Calculus-2-6-overview.md

 ## Complete Square

-When ever we see somthing like $x^2+2ax$ in an integral, and substitution is not applicable.
+Whenever we see somthing like $x^2+2ax$ in an integral, and substitution is not applicable.
 Try to complete the square.